Noah-Huppert/wallet-service/README.md

 All versions increment separately and for different reasons:

-- **API version**: When any update to the behavior of the HTTP API is made.
+- **API version**: When any update to the source code of the HTTP API is made.
   Follows the [semantic versioning scheme](https://semver.org/).
-This will cause the server to host under a different `/api/v<major>` path.
+Changes to the major version component will cause the server to host under a different `/api/v<major>` path.
 - **Python SDK**: Whenever any update to the Python SDK code is made.
 Follows the [semantic versioning scheme](https://semver.org/).
 - **Client configuration file schema version**: When the structure of client configuration files changes.
 Follows the [semantic versioning scheme](https://semver.org/).
-Major or minor version changes will require that authorities re-deploy their own applications with updated configuration files.
+Major version changes will require that authorities re-deploy their own applications with updated configuration files.

 Versions do not have to match other version (ex., The API & Python SDK are not